Soil-Carbon-Coalition/atlasbiowork/README.md

 # atlasbiowork
 Built on wq framework.
 For entering georeferenced data on landscape function with flexible, ad hoc forms using JSON field.
+For information on context and uses, see http://soilcarboncoalition.org/atlasbiowork
 ### Installation

 Tested on a Digital Ocean droplet running Ubuntu 16.04 LTS.